 This article focuses on Russia’s approaches to peacekeeping as they are defined theoretically and practicall

-The paper focuses on the main factors underling the structural transformation of Asian model of socio-economic development – slowdown in economic growth, expansion of domestic consumption, increasing role of services, technological development and changes in geography of production and trade.
-Analysis of the factors serves as a base for the assessment of changes in the key components of aggregate demand of Asian countries as well as for the forecast of further evolution of demand and trade and economic cooperation of Asian countries with foreign partners, including Russia.
+The paper focuses on the main factors underling the structural transformation of Chinese model of socio-economic development – slowdown in economic growth, expansion of domestic consumption, increasing role of services, technological development and changes in regional value chains.
+Analysis of factors serves as a base for the assessment of changes in volume and structure of Chinese demand in the context of Chinese-Russian trade and economic relations.

 The Paris Agreement on Climate Change reflects the consensus of the world community on transition to low-carbon development.
 Greenhouse gas emissions reduction is closely intertwined with various national objectives, such as strengthening energy security, technological development, and many others.
 Transition to low-carbon development is a new reality of world energy, which brings significant risks for those who stay away from these trends.